 Summary of the Social Security Disability Insurance Program

-Social Security Disability Insurance provides a monthly cash benefit to the disabled or blind worker and his/her dependents.
+Social Security Disability Insurance provides a monthly cash benefit to the disabled or blind worker and their dependents.
 Eligibility is based on whether the worker is insured under the Social Security system (has earned sufficient Social Security credits or quarters of coverage) and whether the worker meets Social Security’s disability or blindness standard.
 These criteria are detailed below under Qualifying for Social Security Disability Insurance.

-Benefits are based on payroll tax contributions that the worker makes during his/her working life.
+Benefits are based on payroll tax contributions that the worker makes during their working life.
 Application for SSDI can be made at a local Social Security office or online.
 In addition, beneficiaries are required to prove they continue to meet the disability standard through periodic Continuing Disability Reviews.

 Other Benefits under Social Security Disability Insurance Program

 In addition to cash benefits, disabled beneficiaries are entitled to vocational rehabilitation services, employment services and benefits planning through the State vocational rehabilitation agency (ACCES-VR in NYS) or with a private sector Employment Network provider who contracted with SSA.
-See below, Returning to Work, State Vocational Rehabilitation Agencies and Returning to Work, Ticket to Work and Self Sufficiency Program for more information.
+See below, Returning to Work, State Vocational Rehabilitation Agencies and Returning to Work, Ticket to Work Program for more information.